The Complete Guide to Yoga for Specialized Health Needs

 Bone Health

-Gentle weight-bearing work—Tree Pose with support, for example—can help maintain bone density.
-Skip high-impact moves to spare your joints.
+Gentle weight-bearing work—Tree Pose with support, for example—may help maintain bone density alongside nutrition and medical care.

 Adaptive Yoga for All Abilities